phalado/final-capstone-api/README.md

 This is part of Microverse's final capstone project.

-In this repository I build an API with data for dragon flying instructors, classes and user profile based in the characters of [How to Train Your Dragon][httyd] series.
+In this repository, I build an API with data for dragon flying instructors, classes, and user profiles based in the characters of [How to Train Your Dragon][httyd] series.

 ## Table of contents